 Deferment eligibility requirements also can differ from forbearance, with options to pause payments for returning to school, active military service, or unemployment.

 Income-driven repayment plans are another alternative to student loan forbearance for federal student loans.
 These plans adjust monthly payments to be affordable for you, based on your income level and your family size.
 Monthly payments can even drop as low as $0 if you’re unemployed or otherwise have no income.

-Income-driven repayment can be a smart option if you don’t want to lower payments, rather than stop them altogether.
+Income-driven repayment can be a smart option if you want lower payments rather than stop payments altogether.
 Plus, income-driven payments will count toward programs with student loan payment requirements, even if your amount due is $0.

 The Bottom Line

 Student loan repayment options such as forbearance, deferment, or a new repayment plan can all provide student loan relief when you need it.
 With a better understanding of forbearance, you’re better equipped to compare this to all your student loan options.
 Do some research and run some numbers to decide if student loan forbearance is the best way to manage your student loan debt.